aferust/opencvd/README.md

 has been highly influenced by it.

 ## Disclaimer
 I don't describe myself as the most brillant d programmer around.
-I am still learning.
 Pull requests are welcome for growing and enhancing the binding.
 I am willing to add more contributors to the project.
 Let's make it a complete binding to opencv.